Best dehumidifiers for tackling damp and drying laundry – tried and tested

 -

-Water tank a little fiddly to empty
+Water tank is a little fiddly to empty

 The ElectriQ 12L Dehumidifier is one of the best budget dehumidifiers we've tested.
 Decent dehumidifiers don't come cheap, and it's rare to find a compressor dehumidifier – which is the type you want if you have significant damp issues – that offers this level of performance for under £150.

-It can't quite compete with our top recommendation, the MeacoDry Arete One Dehumidifier, which is more energy-efficient, offers a built-in HEPA air filter as standard, and is slightly quieter to run.
+It can't quite compete with our top recommendation, the MeacoDry Arete Two Dehumidifier, which is more energy-efficient, offers a built-in HEPA air filter as standard, and is slightly quieter to run.
 But it comes close, and offers a lighter build and more budget-friendly price tag.
 Our reviewer thought it was a great choice for anyone who wants a small, compact dehumidifier that's good value for money.

 It can extract 12L of moisture from the air per day, and in our tests it worked hard to do so, filling its 2.5L water tank with condensed water in just a few hours.
 It features an automatic humidity sensor so you can set your target humidity levels and allow it to do its thing, and also offers an easy-to-read humidity indicator light that glows green when humidity is in the target range and amber or red when humidity is high – a great way to see your home's damp levels at a glance.

-Whilst it doesn't have a dedicated Laundry Drying mode like the MeacoDry Arete One, De'Longhi Tascuigo AriaDry Multi Dehumidifier or Pro Breeze 20L Premium Dehumidifier with Special Laundry Mode, our tester found she didn't need it.
+Whilst it doesn't have a dedicated Laundry Drying mode like the MeacoDry Arete Two, De'Longhi Tascuigo AriaDry Multi Dehumidifier or Pro Breeze 20L Premium Dehumidifier with Special Laundry Mode, our tester found she didn't need it.
 She simply set the target humidity to 35% and the ElectriQ 12L made short work of speeding up indoor drying times in her laundry room.
 It also features a built-in carbon filter that our reviewer found reduced odours from cooking fumes and pets.

 The ElectriQ doesn't offer Wi-Fi connectivity like the Duux Bora Smart 20L Dehumidifier or Pro Breeze 30L Premium Dehumidifier, and the water tank was a little fiddly to empty.
 But, overall, as long as you only need a 12L extraction rate, this is a great dehumidifier for the price.